 The pandemic has made facility managers realize the importance of remote building operations.
 It has made clear that in the light commercial segment, smooth day-to-day operation is highly dependent on being data-driven and carrying out the right actions at the right time.

-The data gathered from these sensors is fed to condition-based machine learning (ML) algorithms for intelligent, and informed decision-making.
+The data gathered from these sensors is fed to condition-based artificial intelligence (AI) algorithms for intelligent, and informed decision-making.

 Condition-based Maintenance (CBM) of Critical Equipment